 Conditions that may be associated with annular pancreas include:

-Newborns may not tolerate feedings.
+Newborns may not feed well.
 They may spit up more than normal, not drink enough breast milk or formula, and cry.

 Adult symptoms may include: